Vanessa265-design/Mexico-crimes-analysis/README.md

 - [Contributions](#contributions)
 - [Contact](#contact)

 ### Project Overview
 ---
-What is the objective of this project?
-This project is intended to analyze the crimes that have ocurred in Mexico from 199X to 2023.
-The source was obtained from Mexico Government Official Data.
+This project is intended to explore and analyze the crimes that have been registered by the Government of Mexico.

-Our objective
-Programming Language used through the analysis
+The programming language used through the analysis was python in Visual Studio Code.

-Which interrogants is this project trying to resolve?
+During the analysis, I will try to get answer the following questions, which might be reassessed depending of the results and relevancy.
+1. Which years does the dataframe contain?
+2. What is the most registered 'type of crime'?
+3. Which is the most registered 'subtype of crime'?
+4. From the two questions above, which 'Entity' has more cases being registered?
+5. What is their ocurrence throughout the years?

 ### Data Source
 ---
-Including the details of the dataset used: source, period covered, variables included in the analysis
+The database was obtained from an Official Mexico Government Website.
+For more information around: https://www.gob.mx/sesnsp/acciones-y-programas/datos-abiertos-de-incidencia-delictiva.

+I do not own any of the data, this are official figures given by the Mexican government.

 ### Data Cleaning
 ---